Kellenkjames/RB109/local_variable_scope/example_6.md

 The `puts` method is called on line 14 with a String passed to it as an argument; since the String uses interpolation for `sum`; the output is `"Your total is 10"`. `sum` is the sum of all the `arr` elements added together.

 This problem demonstrates local variable scope rules in Ruby; A `loop` method with a `do...end` block passed to it as an argument introduces a new scope.
 When variables are initialized from outside of the block; the variables can be accessed from within the block.
-However, variables that are initialized from inside the block; are not accessible from outside oft the block.
+However, variables that are initialized from inside the block; are not accessible from outside of the block.